Founding member of the Southall Black Sisters (SBS) and Women Against Fundamentalism

-Tutors: Pragna Patel, Southall Black Sisters and Nath Gbikpi, Wesley Gryk Solicitors
+Tutors: Pragna Patel, Southall Black Sisters, Nath Gbikpi, Islington Law Centre and Sulema Jahangir, Dawson Cornwell

 The webinar will look at the phenomenon of transnational marriage abandonment, a form of domestic abuse which involves migrant women being deliberately stranded abroad, and how immigration lawyers can assist stranded spouses to return to the UK.